 Same goes for the trip to the International Peace Pagoda on the other side of the lake.
-Ask around for a driver who will take you for 800-1,000 Rupees.
+Ask around for a driver who will take you round trip for around 1,000 Rupees.
 They will take you as far as he road goes and you must do the final 15-20 minutes on foot.

 Save the pricey taxi fare and hop on a local bus.
 You will be crowded, crammed in, and jostled, but it’s lots of fun.
 The locals will be delighted but curious that you are riding the bus (few westerners do) so expect more than a few stares.
 The buses are old rattletrap white and blue affairs and you can flag them down by the side of the road in most places (there are some established bus stops).
 If you are going from Lakeside to the market at Mahendrapul, stand on the southbound side of the street at the intersection of Lakeside Marg and Barahi Path.
 When you climb on board, grab a seat if you can.
 The conductor will come by later to collect the fare.
 Currently, the fare for the ride from Lakeside to Mahendrapul is 18 NRS (~23 cents) each way.
 The bus stops for a bit at Birauta Chowk (intersection) and again at Pritivhi Chowk to take on passengers, then continues on to the market, with the first stop at Chipledhungga and the second at Mahendrapul.
 If you need to get off and it’s crowded, bang on the roof two times, or just yell out Maah jan-chuu (I go).
 If you’re really unsure of where you need to get off, ask the conductor to help; most speak basic English and you just need to say Mahendrapul.
 Once you get the hang of it, you can take the local buses almost anywhere for mere pennies.

 The Internet connections around town mostly come through Nepal Telecom, which has traditionally provided lower bandwidth and slow speeds, however the service does seem to be improving.
 If traveling with a laptop and you plan to be in Nepal for any length of time, consider purchasing an NCell USB card that connects through the cellular network.
 The speed is relatively fast and the connection is available in most places around the country.
 One time charge of 2,850 Rupees ( about $36 USD) for the device, and then you buy a package of 500, 1,000, or 1,500 Mb, which must be used within a month.
 Price for the 1,000 Mb package id 1,050 Rupees ($13 USD).
 If used up before a month, the card can be recharged at stores all around town.
-Be advised that in the fall and winter months, power outages can occur up to 16 hours per day, and Internet may not be available during those hours unless you find a hotel, restaurant, or Internet cafe that has hooked up the Internet to their generator (most businesses have generators).
+Be advised that power outages can occur and Internet may not be available during those hours unless you find a hotel, restaurant, or Internet cafe that has hooked up the Internet to their generator (most businesses have generators).

-The best Yoga in Nepal, in my opinion, is offered by Yoga Master Narayan Prasad Dhakal, owner of Annapurna Yoga Ashram and Yogi’s Ayurveda Health Center.
-Located on Barahi Path, across the street from the Barahi Hotel, in Barahi Chowk in the center of Lakeside, Pokhara.
-Offering 1.5 hour Hatha Yoga classes each day at 8 a.m. and 5 p.m. for 700 Nepali Rupees ($8.50 USD).
-Private instruction available for 1,000 NRS.
+The best Yoga in Nepal, in my opinion, is offered by Yoga Master Narayan Prasad Dhakal, owner of Annapurna Yoga Ashram and Yogi’s Ayurveda Health Center (see notes under massage, above, for location).
+Guru offers 1.5 hour Hatha Yoga classes each day at 8 a.m. and 5 p.m.
+(4:30 p.m. in the winter) for 700 Nepali Rupees ($8.50 USD).
+Private instruction available for $15 USD.
 Specializing in therapeutic Yoga, Narayan is one of the best Yoga teachers I have ever worked with.
-The center also offers Yogic Trekking, Spiritual Hiking, Meditation, Honey Therapy, Water Treatments, Mud Baths, Colonic Therapy, Detox Program, Reiki, Ayurvedic Massage, Steam baths in a brand new steam room and much more.
+The center also offers Yogic Trekking, Spiritual Hiking, Meditation, Honey Therapy, Water Treatments, Mud Baths, Colonic Therapy, Detox Program, Reiki, Ayurvedic Massage, and much more.
 It is also possible to arrange a combination home stay and Yoga/meditation or detox program with the family, during which you will enjoy home cooked Yogic food, prepared with fresh, seasonal, organic ingredients, many of which come from the family’s garden.